Kruiser8/Kruiz-Control/js/Documentation.md

 | | |
 ------------ | -------------
 **data** | The complete response from the Twitch User Chat Color API.
 **color** | The Hex color code that the user uses in chat for their name.
-If the user hasn’t specified a color in their settings, the string is empty.
+If the user hasn't specified a color in their settings, the string is empty.
 **name** | The user's display name.

 ***